Amsterdam Metalfest

-Amsterdam Metalfest is a biannual metalfestival that takes place in the Netherlands' capital city, Amsterdam.
-As from 2015, it is held in the much acclaimed venue Melkweg (Dutch for "Milky Way") and organised by Metal Amsterdam.
+Amsterdam Metalfest was a biannual metalfestival that took place in the Netherlands' capital city, Amsterdam.
+As from 2015, it was held in the much acclaimed venue Melkweg (Dutch for "Milky Way") and organised by Metal Amsterdam.
 Amsterdam Metalfest endeavors to provide a stage for local and (inter)national metalbands and, in doing so, re-establishing the Amsterdam metalscene.
 It was originally organized in The Sugarfactory, featuring Dutch bands like Cilice, The New Dominion, Red Eyes, Illucinoma and others.
 The May 2018 edition line-up is Fleshgod Apocalypse, Obscura, The Charm The Fury, Hideous Divinity, For I Am King, Onegodless.

 Past billings

 October 2016

 Textures (NL), Aborted (BE) performing Retrogore in its entirety, Humanity’s Last Breath (SE) Dutch debut, Exivious (NL) global exclusive, Seita (NL) and Hibakusha (NL).

 April 2016

 Decapitated (POL), Carach Angren (NL), God Dethroned (NL), Heart Of A Coward (UK), Herder (NL) and Veil of Delusions (NL).